HaMerotz LaMillion 6: Leg 3 (United States)

-For this leg's Double Battle, each team attempted to knock both members of the opposing team off while maintaining balance on a Saturn-shaped pool inflatable.
+For this leg's Duel, each team attempted to knock both members of the opposing team off while maintaining balance on a Saturn-shaped pool inflatable.
 After ten minutes, they could only hold on with one hand.
-The first team to have both members fall off lost the Double Battle, while the team still standing received their next clue.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The first team to have both members fall off lost the Duel, while the team still standing received their next clue.
+The team that lost the final Duel had to wait out a 15-minute penalty.

 This season's first Detour was a choice between מעל החול (Over the Sand) or מתחת לחול (Under the Sand).
 In Over the Sand, teams had to pull a heavy stone across the sand using a rope and four logs, with teams having to move the log in the back to the front of the stone to keep it moving, and across a marked finish to receive their next clue.
 In Under the Sand, one team member had to become a human metal detector by wearing a helmet with a search coil attached while being held by their legs by their partner, who was wearing headphones.
 Teams had to search a roped-off area of the beach and find a metal plate shaped like a hand in the Shaka position among several metallic items to receive their next clue.
 Teams found the U-Turn reveal board near the beach's parking lot.

 In this season's first Roadblock, one team member had to participate in the land surfing sport of heʻe hōlua.
 That person had to ride a wooden sled called a papa hōlua down a hill without falling over and grab one of several clues strung above the base of the hill.
 If they grabbed a clue with contained a paper saying "Try Again," they would have to slide down the hill again until they found a clue which contained a paper saying "Excellent Surfer" to receive their next clue.